ryanxingql/blog/posts/check_pid.md

 @contextmanager
 def suppress_stdout_stderr():
-    """A context manager that redirects stdout and stderr to devnull""" with open(devnull, 'w') as fnull:
+    """A context manager that redirects stdout and stderr to devnull.""" with open(devnull, 'w') as fnull:
         with redirect_stderr(fnull) as err, redirect_stdout(fnull) as out: yield (err, out)